-And alone it couldn’t.
+And alone it couldn't.
 But what it can do is drastically bring down the inflammation of cystic monsters, of which I call Unicorns.
-The inflammation is brought down so much that in the beginning, it meant fewer cortisone shots, then the more I did it the longer I could wait in between cortisone shots.
-And the longer it became a ritual, the less I saw my dermatologist in totality.
+The inflammation is brought down so much that in the beginning, it meant fewer cortisone shots, then the more I did the mask, the longer I could wait in between cortisone shots.
+And the more I made turmeric masks become part of my lifestyle, the less I saw my dermatologist in totality.
+Eventually, my dermatologist would say "how long has it been, a year?".

-I haven’t had a cortisone injection for my skin in at least a year.
+I haven't had a cortisone injection for my skin in at least a year.
 And even when those unicorns come during PMS, this mask combats it.
-I swear by it.
+I swear by it!
+Even when it's just red, or I have a few here and there, I use this mask.

 I started doing this mask 3 times a week, every single week without fail for 15 minutes a day.